Chiang Mai: The Ultimate City Guide

 If you’re looking for unique souvenirs, check out the Saturday (Wua Lai Road) & Sunday Night Markets(Ratchadamnoen Road), where you’ll find everything from handmade crafts to funky clothing.

-These markets are the biggest in Thailand, spanning over various streets that total 1km on the Saturday market and 1.5km on Sundays.
+These markets are the biggest in Thailand, spanning over various streets that total 1km on the Saturday market and 1.5km on Sunday.

 Visit an Ethical Elephant Sanctuary

-Seeing elephants up close is a bucket-list experience, Northern Thailand has an abundance of sanctuaries for travelers to visit!
+One of the biggest things to do in Chiang Mai is to visit the gentle giants!
+Seeing elephants up close is a bucket-list experience and Northern Thailand has an abundance of sanctuaries for travelers to visit!

 However, it’s crucial to choose an ethical sanctuary.
-Avoid any places that offer elephant rides considering they often mistreat the animals for tourist entertainment.
-Instead, visit sanctuaries such as Elephant Nature Park or Boon Lott’s Elephant Sanctuary, where you can feed, bathe, and learn about these gentle giants in a humane environment.
+Avoid any places that offer elephant rides, considering they often mistreat the animals for tourist entertainment.
+Instead, visit sanctuaries such as Elephant Nature Park or Boon Lott’s Elephant Sanctuary, where you can feed, bathe, and learn about the elephants in a humane environment.

-I recommend doing a lot of research before you go, to ensure you are supporting the elephant population and support of their good treatment.
+I recommend doing a lot of research before you go, to be sure you are supporting the elephant population and supporting their good treatment.

-One of the coolest natural attractions near Chiang Mai is the Sticky Waterfalls, also known as Bua Thong Waterfalls.
+One of the coolest (and free) natural attractions near Chiang Mai is the Sticky Waterfalls, also known as Bua Thong Waterfalls.
 Unlike most waterfalls that are slippery and difficult to climb, these waterfalls are composed of mineral deposits and limestone that create a naturally grippy surface.
-It’s an amazing, off-the-beaten-path adventure where you can climb directly up the waterfalls.
+It’s an amazing, off-the-beaten-path adventure where you can climb directly up the waterfalls with your bare feet!

 The falls are about an hour’s drive from Chiang Mai and are surrounded by greenery.
-Bring a swimsuit, and a dry bag for your belongings.
+Bring a swimsuit, and a dry bag for your belongings because these waterfalls are like a natural water park.

-To see the waterfalls you can either book a tour for transportation.
+To get to the waterfalls, you can book a tour for transportation.
 These tours often include multiple attractions so you can visit multiple places in one day.
-This is a good option if you don’t have many days in Chiang Mai.
+A tour is a good option if you don’t have many days in Chiang Mai.

 Trek the Monks’ Trail to Wat Pha Lat

-For a good hike, take the Monks’ Trail to Wat Pha Lat, a hidden jungle temple up in the mountains.
+For a good hike in Chiang Mai, take the Monks’ Trail to Wat Pha Lat, a hidden jungle temple up in the mountains.
 This moderate hike leads you through the natural greenery, offering stunning views and a tranquil escape from the city.
+Also, it’s free!

 Visit the Iconic Doi Suthep Temple

-At the top of the monk’s tail is the Doi Suthep Temple which overlooks the city.
+At the top of the monk’s tail is Chiang Mai’s Doi Suthep Temple, which overlooks the city.
 No trip to Chiang Mai is complete without visiting Wat Phra That Doi Suthep.

-This golden temple sits atop a mountain overlooking the city and offers breathtaking panoramic views.
-The temple is best visited early in the morning or around sunset for fewer crowds and a more spiritual experience.
-Here you can participate in meditation with monks, and admire the bright gold roof of the temple.
+This golden temple sits on the mountain overlooking the city and offers panoramic views.
+If you can, visit the temple early in the morning or around sunset for fewer crowds and a more spiritual experience.
+Here you can participate in meditation with monks and admire the bright gold roof of the temple.

 Indulge in the Best Pastries at Baan Bakery

-This was a highlight spot for me.
-Baan Bakery is a bakery just outside of Chiang Mai old town, that holds the title of ‘Best Baked Goods’ in my eyes.
+As a traveling foody, this bakery was a highlight spot for me in Chiang Mai.
+Baan Bakery is a bakery just outside of Chiang Mai’s old town, serving some of the best pastries in the city, giving it the title of ‘Best Baked Goods’ in my eyes.
+Without a doubt, this is one of the best cafes in Chiang Mai.

 Visit the Woodworking Village